josephsurrey/car-racing-game/Car Racing Game Documentation/Car Racing Game Documentation.md

 ## `settings.py`
 ##### Component Planning
 ![[settings.py Decomposition]]
+# Trialling
+## Component #1 - Horizontal Movement
+I trialled two methods of horizontal movement, a linear method, and a acceleration method.
+### Method #1 - Linear Movement
+This method works by moving the player left and right a certain set amount every time the arrow/AD keys are pressed.
+This method works well for moving the car, but struggles with precise movements required to dodge cars effectively.
+### Method #2 - Acceleration based movement
+This method works by storing a value for the horizontal speed of the player.
+Whenever an arrow key is pressed, the horizontal velocity of the player is increased in the direction of movement (up until a certain limit `MAX_HORIZONTAL_SPEED`).
+This method works well because it can handle the precise movements that are needed to dodge the cars effectively.
+Short taps on the arrow keys cause much smaller movements than with method #1, but the larger movements remain unchanged.

+Because of the positive gameplay experience of Method #2, I have decided to use this method in my final program.
 # Assembled Outcome Testing
 ## Test 1
 ![[assembled_outcome_test_1.png]]Fixed this by adding required argument